bj-eberhardt/mastermind/README.md

 The game **"Mastermind"** or also called **"SuperHirn"** implemented with Vue3 and TailwindCss.

+You can see the version live at: https://mastermind.app.familie-bark.de/

 ## Use via docker

 Just deploy the docker image on your machine, configure the ports and enjoy: